jamilurrahman12/proxmox/README.md

 Renewal will happen automatically.

-In DNS server, you need to add an 'A' record for pve1.bdnog20.bdren.net.bd against the private IP so that you can browse the node by hostname.
-Now, you won't receive any warning from the browser, and a verified logo will be displayed in front of the URL.
+In DNS server, you need to add an 'A' record for **pve1.bdnog20.bdren.net.bd** against the private IP so that you can browse the node by hostname.
+Now, you won't receive any security warnings from the browser, and a verified logo will be displayed next to the URL.

 #### Certificate Locations in Proxmox